Our hall has grown significantly in popularity and is now almost fully booked by regular users including:

 Enjoy Tea, coffee, biscuits and a chat after Sunday Service.
 The chapel is known for its friendly atmosphere and so you will always receive a warm welcome, friendship and support.

-A sermon sample from the Minister Rev Jean Bradley
+A sermon sample from our former Minister, Rev Jean Bradley

 As a society, we don’t like to wait.
 Technology has ensured that we don’t have to delay any pleasures or activities.
 We don’t wait for the seasons anymore, if we want strawberries in December we can have them, if we want a particular flower for a flower arrangement, we can import it in even if it is the wrong climate for this country.

 We do still have to wait for birth, yet we can plan the date and time when it is most appropriate and if a woman wants a child when she is past child bearing age, that is also possible.

 Society offers instant products and in consequence will also tend to think that everything can have a quick fix solution.
 I believe that this quick fix attitude is very harmful for my own life experiences have taught me that things that happen quickly don’t often last.
 For we have to adjust and adapt to change even if it is what you want.
 And I think faith is like that too, we cannot have a quick fix faith.